weaveworks/scope/site/plugins.md

 }
 ```

-Also you should add in the main function the following:
+Also add the following to the main function the following:

 ```golang
 defer func() {